What is Bankruptcy?

-- What is the procedure for filing for bankruptcy?
+- Understanding the complex procedure for filing bankruptcy.

 i) Debtor’s Bankruptcy Application

-ii) Statement of Affairs (declaring assets, liabilities, current employment status, monthly expenses, etc.)
+ii) Statement of Affairs (declaration of assets, liabilities, current occupation, monthly expenses, and more)

 What are the Disadvantages of Filing for Bankruptcy Without a Lawyer?

-What should You Expect from a Bankruptcy Lawyer?
+What Services to Expect from a Bankruptcy Lawyer?

-- An introductory session to acquire a better understanding of your situation.
+- An introductory consultation to better understand the complexity of your predicament.

 What are the Indicators that You Need a Bankruptcy Lawyer?

-- You are ineligible for debt-relief services such as debt management or debt consolidation loans.
+- Ineligibility for debt-relief services such as debt consolidation.

 What is a Debt Repayment Scheme (DRS)?